 Some of the highlights of this region are Jomsom a lush land where apple farming takes place, Muktinath temple a holy sanctuary where both Hindus and Buddhist unite.
 The temple is also known for its striking beauty as in lies in the base of Thorong La Mountain.

-Upper Mustang Trek is can be divided into two areas, the upper and lower Mustang.
+15 - days Upper Mustang trek is can be divided into two areas, the upper and lower Mustang.
 Upper Mustang includes both green and dry vegetation a unique mix of landscape, starting up north from Kagbeni the area has ample amount of Buddhist traces with stupas, gompas and prayer flags lurking around along with stone walled architecture.
 This small kingdom of Upper Mustang was once a gateway for trade, old folklore suggests the founder of Buddhism resided in the area to fight against evil.
 The area has a plethora of old rich culture and religious sentiments.
 This area also includes the Lo Manthang, the walled city in Upper Mustang, this is the region in which the iconic Tiji Festival happens.
 The Tiji Festival is one of the main tourist attraction and happens once a year, the three-day long spiritual festival, dance is performed to showcase Buddhism triumph over the demons.
 The scenic beauty of dessert like wonder adds a beautiful dramatic touch to the whole festival.